deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 ...     def predict(X: pd.DataFrame) -> pd.Series:
 ...         ...

-Instead of passing a model object you can pass the precomputed predicted probabilities as keyword arguments to the run function as shown here:
+Instead of passing a model object you can pass the precomputed predictions as keyword arguments to the run function as shown here:

 >>> train_pred = model.predict(train_dataset.features_columns)
 ... test_pred = model.predict(test_dataset.features_columns)